nicolaslaing/IT490-Slim-PHP/README.md

+# Apache 2 Setup

+Edit the following files via the commands below.
+Make sure the Directory paths match the path to the root PHP folder.

+    sudo vim /etc/apache2/apache2.conf
+    sudo vim /etc/apache2/sites-enabled/000-default.conf

+If you see '/var/www/' change to '/var/www/html/path/to/php/files', or where ever your root apache files are located.
+Mine are in '/var/www/html'.
+After saving the changes, restart apache2 service.

+	sudo service apache2 restart

 # Slim Framework 3 Skeleton Application

 Use this skeleton application to quickly setup and start working on a new Slim Framework 3 application.
 This application uses the latest Slim 3 with the PHP-View template renderer.
 It also uses the Monolog logger.